 But the same is not true for Americans.

-The US has a citizenship-based tax system – meaning, Americans are taxed by the US even when they live abroad.
-While there are some tax breaks that can be achieved by moving abroad (link to US Digital Nomad Solution), Americans cannot move to a no-tax jurisdiction like the UAE and earn millions tax-free.
+The U.S. has a citizenship-based tax system – meaning, Americans are taxed by the U.S. even when they live abroad.
+While there are some tax breaks that can be achieved by moving abroad, Americans cannot move to a no-tax jurisdiction like the UAE and earn millions tax-free.

 For many, it is necessary to move to a low or no tax jurisdiction to achieve their tax reduction goals.
 This might be one of the most important takeaways from this international tax in a nutshell article.